Letzte Änderung: , Invalid DateTime

 A bug in an individual client is less of a risk to the network when representing a minority of Ethereum nodes.
 With a roughly even distribution of nodes across many clients, the likelihood of most clients suffering from a shared issue is small, and as a result, the network is more robust.

 Client diversity also offers resilience to attacks.
-For example, an attack that tricks a particular client onto a particular branch of the chain is unlikely to be successful because other clients are unlikely to be exploitable in the same way and the canonical chain remains uncorrupted.
+For example, an attack that tricks a particular client(opens in a new tab) onto a particular branch of the chain is unlikely to be successful because other clients are unlikely to be exploitable in the same way and the canonical chain remains uncorrupted.
 Low client diversity increases the risk associated with a hack on the dominant client.
-Client diversity has already proven to be an important defence against malicious attacks on the network, for example the Shanghai denial-of-service attack in 2016 was possible because attackers were able to trick the dominant client (Geth) into executing a slow disk i/o operation tens of thousands of times per block.
+Client diversity has already proven to be an important defense against malicious attacks on the network, for example the Shanghai denial-of-service attack in 2016 was possible because attackers were able to trick the dominant client (Geth) into executing a slow disk i/o operation tens of thousands of times per block.
 Because alternative clients were also online which did not share the vulnerability, Ethereum was able to resist the attack and continue to operate while the vulnerability in Geth was fixed.

-A bug in a consensus client with over 33% of the Ethereum nodes could prevent the Beacon Chain from finalizing, meaning users could not trust that transactions would not be reverted or changed at some point.
-This would be very problematic for many of the apps built on top of Ethereum, particularly DeFi.Worse still, a critical bug in a client with a two-thirds majority could cause the chain to incorrectly split and finalize, leading to a large set of validators getting stuck on an invalid chain.
+A bug in a consensus client with over 33% of the Ethereum nodes could prevent the consensus layer from finalizing, meaning users could not trust that transactions would not be reverted or changed at some point.
+This would be very problematic for many of the apps built on top of Ethereum, particularly DeFi.Worse still, a critical bug in a client with a two-thirds majority could cause the chain to incorrectly split and finalize(opens in a new tab), leading to a large set of validators getting stuck on an invalid chain.
 If they want to rejoin the correct chain, these validators face slashing or a slow and expensive voluntary withdrawal and reactivation.
 The magnitude of a slashing scales with the number of culpable nodes with a two-thirds majority slashed maximally (32 ETH).

 Although these are unlikely scenarios, the Ethereum eco-system can mitigate their risk by evening out the distribution of clients across the active nodes.
 Ideally, no consensus client would ever reach a 33% share of the total nodes.